Gustav Neuring

 Gustav Neuring (14 September 1879 – 12 April 1919) was a German politician.
 He died in a lynching.

-Neuring was a member of Social Democratic Party of Germany.
+Neuring was a member of the Social Democratic Party of Germany.
 Following the German Revolution he served as the war minister (Kriegsminister) of the Free State of Saxony (Der Freistaat Sachsen).
-On 12 April 1919, during the German Revolution in Saxony, a mob of war veterans, upset by rumours that their war pensions will be cut, threw him into river Elbe in Dresden.
-When he tried to get up on the riverbank, Neuring was shot.
+On 12 April 1919, during the German Revolution in Saxony, a mob of war veterans, upset by rumours that their war pensions would be cut, threw him into the river Elbe in Dresden.
+When he tried to get back into the riverbank, Neuring was shot.